 Allow to cool for at least five minutes before removing them from the baking tray – they come out very soft.

-And if you’d like to keep updated with new books, sign up to the newsletter now for free stories, giveaways and bookish news!
+Plus, if you’d like to keep updated with new books, sign up to the newsletter now for to score a free book of dragonish short stories, and ot hear about giveaways and bookish news!

 Over to you, lovely people — do you like Christmas cookies?
 Do you prefer a more traditional biscuit, such as shortbread?
 And what’s your favourite Christmas treat?
 Let me know in the comments!